Abusir el-Meleq: Criticisms of the 2017 DNA study

 In 2023, Stiebling and Helft acknowledged that the 2017 study had performed the largest study on ancient Egyptians but noted that the findings still derived from a small sample of mummies from one site in Middle Egypt dating to the New Kingdom and later periods.
 They also stated that this study could not represent earlier populations or Egyptians from Upper Egypt who were geographically closer to Sub-Saharan populations.

 In 2023, Christopher Ehret argued that the conclusions of the 2017 study were based on insufficiently small sample sizes, and that the authors had a biased interpretation of the genetic data.
 Ehret also criticised the study for asserting that there was "no sub-Saharan" component in the Egyptian population.
 Ehret cited other genetic evidence which had identified the Horn of Africa as a source of a genetic marker "M35 /215" Y-chromosome lineage for a significant population component which moved north from that region into Egypt and the Levant.

 UNESCO scholars Augustin Holl and Jean Gourdine both presented similar forms of criticisms, in the General History of Africa Volume IX, of the 2017 Scheunemann study in terms of its geographical coverage, general conclusions on the population of Egypt and methodological approach.
 Gourdine argued that there were a number of biases in the interpretation and the conclusions conflicted with other analysis such as the Amarna STR analysis, and evidence of identifiable African haplogroups such as E1b1b1, JK2955 (haplogroup L3) and JK2963 (haplogroup M1a1i), which preceded the trans-Saharan slave trade in Egypt.

+However other independent studies dated the sub-Saharan admixture in Egypt to 750 years ago and an Old-Kingdom genome lacked such sub-Saharan component.
+Later peer-reviewed genetic studies supported the findings of Schuenemann et al (2017) and its methods, including studies on a 4000-year old mummy from Upper Egypt and Christian Period Nubia.